eventchat/API-Specification/README.md

             "avatar_url": "http://gravatar.com/1.png",
             "created_at": "2014-05-27T17:16:28.709Z"
         },
-        message: 'how do you do'
+        "message": "how do you do"
     }
 ]
 ```